sovit-123/SAM_Molmo_Whisper/README.md

 **Install SAM2:**

-*It is highly recommended to clone SAM2 a separate directory other than this project directory and run the installation commands*.
+*It is highly recommended to clone SAM2 to a separate directory other than this project directory and run the installation commands*.

 ```
 git clone https://github.com/facebookresearch/sam2.git && cd sam2